Corn and soy futures rise on new Brazilian tax rule

 The U.S. Department of Agriculture reported export sales of old-crop corn and new-crop wheat were at the higher end of trade expectations, while sales of old-crop soy landed on the low end of expectations.

 USDA also confirmed sales of 152,000 tonnes of old-crop corn to unknown buyers in a flash sale.
-(Reporting by Heather Schlitz; editing by David Evans)
+(Reporting by Heather Schlitz; editing by David Evans and David Gregorio)